Cover photo for Rilla B. Mattison's Obituary

 Rilla B. Watkins Mattison was born to Curtis and Pearl Watkins on January 12, 1929, in Rogersville, Alabama.
-She was a “middle child”, born 6th of 11 children.
+She was born the sixth of eleven children.
 She tells the story of picking cotton at a young age and missing many days of school.
 Rilla was always persistent and committed to completing what she set her mind to doing.
-Hence, she would not leave Alabama until she graduated from high school at the age of 21.
-She and her sisters would be considered in our history books as members of “The Great Migration”, that period in American history when millions of formerly enslaved and sharecropping blacks would leave the South, looking for hope and a new life in the northern states.
-Rilla and her sisters, Alcerene, Lina, Valarie, Arizona, Iunice, and Ceretha, would begin new lives and families in Dayton, Ohio, in the early 1950s.
+Hence, she would not leave Alabama until she proudly graduated from high school in 1950 at the age of 21.
+In the early 1950s, the Watkins sisters - Rilla, Alcerean, Rezelene (Lena), Valerie, Arizona, Iunice, and Ceretha- would begin new lives and families in Dayton, Ohio.
+However, her sister, Eloise (Ella), would settle in Alabama with her husband.
+Rilla and her sisters would be considered in our history books as members of “The Great Migration”, that period in American history when descendants of formerly enslaved and sharecropping African Americans left the South, seeking hope and a new life in the northern states.

 In Dayton, Rilla worked until she suffered an injury.
 She married George Mattison and had three sons: James “Pepper”, Alphonso “PeeWee”, and Randall “Poss”.
-She was very creative, which could be seen in how she always made unique decorations for her home and created new words like TSCHUTUM (bathroom).
+She was very creative, which was evident in the unique decorations she always made in her home and the new words she created, such as "Tschutum" (bathroom).

 There may never be a building named after Rilla, but there will be a legacy of faith in God, love of people, and wisdom in action that will persist throughout the generations.